 California's largest cities also offer the richest opportunities for enjoying the arts, but you'll find some gems off the beaten path, too including the house where Eugene O'Neill wrote his most famous plays.
 We'll tell you where to see Tony Award-winning drama, internationally-renowned music festivals, Shakespeare under the stars, and outstanding art collections.

-If you love film, the theater, and museums, you can't go wrong in Los Angeles, home to more museums than almost any other American city, where there are plenty of actors, both famous and excellent-but-undiscovered.
+If you love film, the theater, and museums, you can't go wrong in Los Angeles, with many live performances featuring undiscovered talent, state of the art movie theaters, and innovative works of art.
 If architecture is your passion, Los Angeles is also the place for you.
 Creations by Frank O. Gehry, Frank Lloyd Wright, and Richard Meier's Getty Center lead the lineup but don't miss Pasadena's Arts and Crafts-style homes and the area's numerous architectural museums.

 For Food and Wine Lovers

-If you're a foodie, you may want to read about California cuisine, learn what it is (and isn't), and find the best places to sample California cuisine and original foods.
+If you're a foodie, you may want to learn what California cuisine is (and isn't) and find the best locales to sample the culinary delights.

-Some critics say San Francisco has better restaurants than New York, a statement I'll leave to the experts to debate.
-Nevertheless, it has a large number of terrific restaurants, fun grazing in the Ferry Building, an exciting Farmers Market and some nice places for afternoon tea.
+The city has a massive amount of terrific restaurants, tasty nibbles in the Ferry Building, an exciting Farmers Market and some nice places for afternoon tea.
 Devoted food-lovers may want to make the pilgrimage to Chez Panisse across the bay in Berkeley, where some say Alice Waters invented California cuisine, but you'll have to reserve a month ahead (exactly) and make a deposit for the privilege.

-The home of Spago, Campanile and my favorite La Brea Bakery has plenty of fine dining, but Los Angeles is also a great place for ethnic cuisine and reasonably-priced beachside cafes.
+The home of Spago, Campanile and local favorite La Brea Bakery has plenty of fine dining, but Los Angeles is also a great place for ethnic cuisine and reasonably-priced beachside cafes.
 The Farmers Market here is more of a tourist stop than a gourmet shop, but many locals swear by it.
 Don't skip the Food Truck scene—the fare includes everything under the sun, from organic ice-cream sandwiches to authentic Lebanese hummus.

-In Beverly Hills, the annual Vintage Bouquet Food and Wine Extravaganza delivers a quality that rivals the state's best food and wine festivals - and their elegant surroundings on the grounds of Greystone Mansion create the nicest ambiance we've seen at a food and wine event.
-The associated silent auction includes travel, food and wine packages and a lot more, giving you a chance to get something special at a great price.
-And to top it all, proceeds of the event support the Beverly Hills Bar Association's pro bono work.
+In Beverly Hills, the annual Vintage Bouquet Food and Wine Extravaganza delivers a quality that rivals the state's best food and wine festivals—and their elegant surroundings on the grounds of Greystone Mansion create a fantastic ambiance.

-Napa and Sonoma are obvious choices for wine lovers, but you can find wineries almost everywhere these days.
+Napa and Sonoma are obvious choices for wine lovers, but there are also fantastic wineries across the state.